 Pay Attention to Your Environment

 This morning, it was extra quiet around my neighborhood and I was surprised to be able to tune my ears in to hear so many distinct bird calls.
 I was able to pick out a cardinal and a blue jay, as well as the busy chattering of a squirrel.
 In addition, I was also able to hear a telephone conversation my neighbor was having about picking up groceries and taking them to a shut-in relative.
-While I wouldn’t use that specific story for my audience, her conversation reminded me how important it is to help out those who may not be able to help themselves and gave me an idea to use as a side plot in a story of mine.
+While I wouldn’t use that specific basic story for my audience, her conversation reminded me how important it is to help out those who may not be able to help themselves and gave me an idea to use as a side plot in a story of mine.

 Take Notes in the Moment